digital-asset/daml/docs/source/triggers/index.rst

       , rule : Party -> ACS -> Map CommandId [Command] -> s -> TriggerA ()
       }

-The ``initialize`` function is called on startup and allows you to initialize your user-defined state based on the active contract set.
+The ``initialize`` function is called on startup and allows for initializing the user-defined state based on the active contract set.

-The ``updateState`` function is called on new transactions and command completions and can be used to update your user-defined state based on the ACS and the transaction or completion.
+The ``updateState`` function is called on new transactions and command completions.
+It can be used to update the user-defined state based on the ACS and the transaction or completion.
 Since our DAML trigger does not have any interesting user-defined state, we will not go into details here.

 Finally, the ``rule`` function is the core of a DAML trigger.
-It defines which commands need to be send to the ledger based on the party the trigger is executed at, the current state of the ACS, the commands in flight and the user defined state.
+It defines which commands need to be sent to the ledger based on the party the trigger is executed at, the current state of the ACS, the commands in flight and the user defined state.
 The type ``TriggerA`` allows you to emit commands that are then sent to the ledger.
 Like